Time Reversal Symmetry for Efficient Robotic Manipulations in Deep Reinforcement Learning: Implementation Details

 As shown in \Cref{tab:hyperparameters}, we present the value of hyperparameters used in our experiments.
 For experiments in Robosuite, we adopt the hyperparameters specified by \citet{haarnoja2018softactorcriticoffpolicymaximum}.
 In the case of experiments on MT50 of Metaworld, we primarily follow the hyperparameter settings provided by \citet{yu2021metaworldbenchmarkevaluationmultitask}.
+Furthermore, in our source code \ref{footnote: source code}, we include the implementation of our method built upon MOORE \citep{hendawy2024multi}, a more recent and advanced baseline compared to SAC for multi-task RL.